LoganMorof/ethchi-docs/docs/intro.md

 Welcome to the ETHChicago Docs!
 Here you will find answers to common questions and directions on how to engage with our community further.

+These docs are meant to be a community resource, as such, they are open-source and we welcome your own additions via [github](https://github.com/ETHChicago/ethchi-docs) (pending our review).

 ## General
 ### What is ETHChicago?
 ETHChicago is a community-run hackathon and conference focused on decentralized technology, particularly within the Ethereum ecosystem.
 Our aim is to catalyze innovation, foster collaboration, and promote education through real-world impact in blockchain technology.